East Asia is the World’s Largest Economy at $29.6 Trillion USD, Including 4 of the Top 25 Countries Globally

 Japan’s government has been keen to restart nuclear power plants that meet strict new safety standards.
 In August 2015, Japan successfully restarted one nuclear reactor at the Sendai Nuclear Power Plant in Kagoshima prefecture, and several other reactors around the country have since resumed operations.
 The government has identified its nuclear power capacity to produce electricity and avoid importing energy from abroad is key to fueling continued economic growth.

-Japan is among the world’s largest and most technologically advanced producers of motor vehicles, electronic equipment, machine tools, steel and nonferrous metals, ships, chemicals, textiles and processed foods.
+Japan is among the world’s largest and most technologically advanced producers of motor vehicles, electronic equipment, machine tools, steel and nonferrous metals, ships, chemicals, textiles, and processed foods.

 Taiwan: the 2nd fastest growing economy in East Asia

 Taiwan has a dynamic capitalist economy that is driven largely by industrial manufacturing, and especially exports of electronics, machinery, and petrochemicals.
 This heavy dependence on exports exposes the economy to fluctuations in global demand.
-As global economies have shown small signs of recovery, it is not too surprising that Taiwan’s economy grew by 1.5% in 2016.

 Taiwan since 2009 has gradually loosened rules governing Chinese investment and has also secured greater market access for its investors in the mainland.